ahmetcevahircinar/ambo/README_EN.md

 ## 📂 Files

-- `main_AMBO.m`: Main script to run the algorithm.
+- `Main.m`: Main script to run the algorithm.
 - `datasets/`: Sample datasets used in the paper.
-- `functions/`: Contains helper functions like crossover, mutation, logic-gate-based local search, etc.
 - `results/`: Contains output logs and performance results.
-- `figures/`: Includes sample convergence and boxplot figures from the paper.

 ## 🧪 Requirements